What is Interview and The Types of Interviews?

 3. Video Interview

-These can be considered the substitute for the face-to-face interview since it has a similar purpose.
-Video interviews happen in case of remote positions or in situations when meeting the candidate is not possible.
+These can be considered a substitute for the face-to-face interview since it has a similar purpose.
+Video interviews happen in remote positions or in situations where meeting the candidate is not possible.
 Video interviewers were the most feasible types of interview during the peak of COVID-19.

 7 Interview Preparation Tips to Ace Your Next Virtual Interview